 Erica is a mid-westerner at heart, but Bay Area proud since 2003.
-Erica’s graduate studies in Jewish service learning and education allowed her to examine experiential education through the lens of equity and social justice.
+Erica’s graduate studies in education and Jewish service learning allowed her to examine experiential education through the lens of equity and social justice.
 Erica brings a passion for the intersection of social justice and youth leadership – including work experience at BBYO, American Jewish World Service and InterfaithFamily as well as managing the Bay Area Diller Teen Fellows from 2007-2010.